 Cats and dogs that are not given biosecurity clearance will be sent to an approved quarantine facility until veterinary inspection is completed on the next working day, or the animal is compliant with the import requirements.

-Make an appointment with a Department of Agriculture and Water Resources veterinary officer
+Make an appointment with a Department of Agriculture, Water and the Environment veterinary officer

 Timeframe: Within two days of the animal departing Australia